MS-13: a ruthless Latino gang that preys on its own

 MS-13 generally uses machetes and baseball bats to kill people, leaving their bodies horribly disfigured.
 It seeks respect and control of territory.
 Any perceived slight can turn out to be deadly.

 "The civil war roots are in the gang DNA.
 It is not about money.
 It's about territory.
-They want to control people," said Joseph Kolb, a fellow at the Center for Migration Studies, based in New York.
+They want to control people," said Joseph Kolb, a fellow at the Center for Immigration Studies, based in Washington.

 "We are dealing with a totally different criminal philosophy," said Kolb.